The best meats to grill

 Don’t forget the sides

-There’s nothing like crisp, fresh vegetables to go with your perfectly grilled pork and Angus beef.
+There’s nothing like crisp, fresh vegetables to go with your perfectly grilled pork.
 Stop by your local farmers market and grab some seasonal veggies to add some color and freshness to your plate.

 Try cooking them in a foil packet or char-grilling for extra flavor.